Adrian Vanson: Anne of Denmark

 Christian IV of Denmark requested full length portraits of James VI and Anne of Denmark to add to a series of pictures of his relatives in October 1597.
 It is not known if this request was granted.
 The execution of Archibald Cornwall in April 1601 for attaching royal portraits to the gallows suggests that pictures of the king and Anne of Denmark were common household objects in Edinburgh.
 Miniature portraits were also made in Edinburgh, the stock of a goldsmith, the younger John Mosman, in 1593 included a "tablet" or locket with the portraits of James VI and Anne of Denmark worth £57 Scots.

+The ambassador Edward Bruce brought portraits of King James and Prince Henry to England in January 1600.
 In December 1601 Vanson was paid £20 Scots for a portrait of Anne of Denmark.
 Around the same time the goldsmith George Heriot made a chain with a miniature portrait of James as a diplomatic gift for an ambassador from the Duke of Mecklenburg, the queen's uncle.
 Although Vanson was still active, the Duke of Lennox later claimed that he had not been able to find a portrait painter in Scotland to send pictures of the royal family to the Venetian ambassador.

+Arch in London

 In 1604 Vanson worked with other painters on a triumphal arch for the king's ceremonial entry to London, commissioned by the Dutch community.
+The arches and entry were planned for the coronation in 1603 but the project was deferred a year because of the plague in London.

+The text of a commemorative publication with engravings of the Dutch arch, the Beschryvinghe vande herlycke Arcus Triumphal Coninck Iacobo (Middelburg, 1604), by Conraet Jansen identifies him as "Adrian van Sond" of Breda, painter to the king.
+Collaborators included the painter Martin Droeshout, and Michael Droeshout (father of the engraver Martin Droeshout) may have made the published engravings in the Beschryinghe.
+Another source attributes the iconographic program, the choice of images and texts on the arch, to Assueros Regemonter, Christopher de Stuer, and Jacob Cool.

+Death

 The date of his death is unknown.
 After Adrian Vanson's death, in 1610 and 1616 his widow Susanna petitioned the king for outstanding payments.